diegoib/de-zoomcamp/1_intro/notes_1.md

       1. *Description* can be anything
       1. *Role*, choose Viewer for now to begin with.
 Click on *Done*
       1. With the *service account* created, the see that there are no *keys* created.
 Click on three dots under *Actions > Manage keys > Add Key > Create new key > JSON > Create*.
 With this last step, we download the json file into our local computer.
   1. Install the [*GCP SDK*](https://cloud.google.com/sdk/docs/install?hl=es-419), which is a CLI tool, that lets insteract with the cloud services.
-      1. Check the version
+      - Check the version
       ```bash
       gcloud -v
       ```
-      1. Set the enviro
+  1. Set a environment variable to point to the downloaded GCP aut-keys, and login:
+      ```bash
+      export GOOGLE_APPLICATION_CREDENTIALS="<path/yo/your/service-account-authkeys>.json"

+      gcloud auth application-default login
+      ```
+      - A popup window will appear and ask you to authenticate the local cli into the google cloud platform account.
+This is an OAuth authentication, but there are other ways to authenticate (for example for when you are in a virtual machine that does not have a web browser).